CSC207-UofT/course-project-group-010/phase2/specific-design-explanations/user-factory design.md

 # Users - Factory Design Pattern

 Thank you for your(Pan) suggestion.
 We implemented a factory design pattern for users to standardize the architectural model for a range of users.
-This implementation not only simples our coding but also increase the extensibility of our program for adding more types of users in the future.
+This implementation not only simples our coding but also increase the extensibility, feasibility and independently of our program for adding more types of users in the future.

 Thus, the NewUserCommand will pass the user information to UserManager and then UserManager asks UserFactory to define